DataScience-LMU/website/_pages/home.md

 permalink: /
 ---

 We are the new Data Science group at the Department of Statistics at the LMU Munich.
-We are interested in statistics, data science, machine and deep learning as well as related fields.
-Data Science is a broad field and encompasses various aspects of data processing and analysis.
-The focus of our research in the field of Data Science is on modeling complex systems and collaborating with researchers from other disciplines to solve problems using data-driven methods.
+We are interested in statistics, data science, machine and deep learning with a special focus on modeling complex systems and collaborating with researchers from other disciplines to solve problems using data-driven methods.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >